auth0-blog/blazor-quiz-manager/README.md

 To run the *Blazor Server* application:

 1. Move to the `QuizManager` folder
-2. Add Auth0 credentials to the `appsettings.json` configuration file.
+2. Add your Auth0 credentials to the `appsettings.json` configuration file.
 3. Type `dotnet run` in a terminal window to launch the Web API.
-4. Point your browser to `https://localhost:5001`.
+4. Point your browser to `https://localhost:7290`.

 ## Requirements:

-- [.NET SDK 5.0](https://dotnet.microsoft.com/download/dotnet-core/5.0) installed on your machine
+- [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet-core/6.0) installed on your machine
 - An [Auth0](https://auth0.com/) account.